Stock keeping unit

 SKU can also refer to a unique identifier or code, sometimes represented via a barcode for scanning and tracking, which refers to the particular stock keeping unit.
 These identifiers are not regulated or standardized.
 When a company receives items from a vendor, it has a choice of maintaining the vendor's SKU or creating its own.
-This makes them distinct from Global Trade Item Number (GTIN), which are standard, global, tracking units.
-Universal Product Code (UPC), European Article Number (EAN), and Australian Product Number (APN) are special cases of GTINs.
+This makes them distinct from Global Trade Item Number (GTIN), which are standard, global tracking units.
+The Universal Product Code (UPC), European Article Number (EAN), and Australian Product Number (APN) are special cases of GTINs.

+Meaning in software

+SKU is also used in Software and Software as a service (SaaS), including Cloud computing.
+Cloud service providers such as Google Cloud Platform present different purchasable variations of the product or service as SKUs.